SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 The "empty" cans/eggs — filled with vegetables, babies

+When factory got broken by comrad, eggs were shattered.
+When Rachel is loved less, the room smelt of eggs.

 - AC Black Cats as Holes; Death as Holes.
 Black associated with God of Retrobution.
 Holes as retrobution.
 - CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory: eggs here breaking broken means that traditional orders broke